 Yes.
 You can have your own individual tour with tailored itinerary.
 You can ask Korea Konsult to arrange such a tour for you and let us know your preferences.
 Please see details here

-No. North Korea is one of the safest countries for tourists.
-You are always accompanied by two Korean guides who are personally in charge of your safety.
-All activities are planned in advanced and well managed.
+It is not dangerous to travel to North Korea, you just need to observe local regulations and rules, and strictly follow your guides’ instructions.
+Generally, North Korea is one of the safest countries for tourists.
+Two Korean guides who are personally in charge of your safety always accompany you in the DPRK.
+All activities are planned in advance and well managed.
 Your hotel is safe as well.
 We have never had any issues with personal safety in Korea.

 No. Even though South and North Korea have common borders there is NO ANY transport communication (no train, no flight, no bus or open highway) between South and North Korea.
 Nobody can travel directly from Seoul or any other city in South Korea to the DPR Korea.